 Only two stroke engines that are not equipped with mechanical oil injection systems will be permitted to use fuel with lubricating oil premixed in it.
-The use of environment-friendly oil is recommended in premixed fuel / oil.
+The use of environment-friendly oil is recommended in pre-mixed fuel / oil.

-508.08 - RANDOM TESTING OF COMPETITORS
+508.08 - RANDOM TESTING OF COMPETITORS' FUEL

-- Fuel samples taken at random from competitors during the event will be tested at the race venue, and may also be chemically analysed afterwards at a laboratory. - The entire installed fuel system may be dismantled, removed from the boat and inspected. - 3) Gasoline supplied by an organiser will be tested at the start of an event to establish its Digitron value.
-The result of this test will be posted by the organiser at the time of issuing the fuel. - 4) In the event that the organiser does not supply fuel and the competitors bring their own, each competitor's fuel will be checked.
+- Fuel samples taken at random from competitors during the event will be tested at the race venue, and may also be chemically analysed afterwards in the laboratory.
+The organizer must seal the sample of the fuel in a fuel approved can. - The entire installed fuel system may be dismantled, removed from the boat and inspected. - Gasoline supplied by an organiser will be tested at the start of an event to establish its test device value. - 4) In the event that the organiser does not supply fuel and the competitors bring their own, each competitor's fuel will be checked.
 This will be part of the pre race scrutineering. - 5) At an event where the competitor's fuel is used, it will be the competitor's responsibility to ensure that at least one litre of neat gasoline is always available for sealing as a sample. - 6) The presence of illegal fuel at any time will result in the driver being immediately disqualified up to that point.